picklejuicedev/picklejuicedev.github.io/content/posts/quick_Kedro_setup.md

 ![image-20221207115149745](/images/vscode_interpreter.png)

-You may already have some interpreters listed here, click on `+ Enter interpreter path...`, then use `Find..` to navigate back up to the project parent folder, into then select `.venv/Scripts/Python.exe`
+You may already have some interpreters listed here, click on `+ Enter interpreter path...`, then use `Find..` to navigate back up to the project parent folder, into then select `.venv/Scripts/Python.exe` (`bin/` folder for Mac users).

 To confirm, select the file `src/setup.py` and you will see your environment listed in the bottom right: